-The Pond Dynamics/Aquaculture Collaborative Research Support Program (PD/A CRSP) conducts research that contributes significantly to the removal of major constraints to aquacultural development, thereby promoting economic growth and enhancing food security.
-This report describes the activities and accomplishments of the PD/A CRSP from 1 August 2001 to 31 July 2002.
+The Aquaculture Collaborative Research Support Program (CRSP) conducts research that contributes significantly to the removal of major constraints to aquacultural development, thereby promoting economic growth and enhancing food security.
+This report describes the activities and accomplishments of the Aquaculture CRSP from 1 August 2002 to 31 July 2003.

-The PD/A CRSP is funded by the United States Agency for International Development (USAID), under authority of the Foreign Assistance Act of 1961 (PL 87-195) as amended, and by the universities and institutions that participate in the CRSP.
+The Aquaculture CRSP is funded by the United States Agency for International Development (USAID), under authority of the Foreign Assistance Act of 1961 (PL 87-195), as amended, and by the universities and institutions that participate in the CRSP.
+The Aquaculture CRSP is housed in USAIDs Economic Growth, Agriculture, and Trade (EGAT) Bureau's Office of Natural Resources Management and is part of USAIDs Water Team.

 This cohesive program of research is carried out in selected developing countries and the United States by teams of US and host country scientists.
 Now operating under its fourth USAID grant since 1982, the CRSP is guided by the concepts and direction set down in the Continuation Plan 1996, which was awarded funding under USAID Grant No. LAG-G-00-96-90015-00.
-This grant authorizes program activities from 1 August 1996 to 31 July 2003.
-An overview of CRSP history and how the program has evolved since its inception is provided in Appendix 1.
+This grant authorizes program activities from 1 August 1996 to 31 July 2004.

 The activities of this multinational, multi-institutional, and multidisciplinary program are administered by Oregon State University (OSU), which functions as Management Entity (ME) and has technical, programmatic, and fiscal responsibility for the performance of grant provisions.
 ME activities at OSU are carried out through a Program Management Office (PMO), which is supported in the task of program administration by three advisory bodies: the Board of Directors (BOD), the Technical Committee (TC), and the External Evaluation Panel (EEP).
-PMO staff as well as advisory group membership during the reporting period appears in Appendix 2.
+PMO staff as well as advisory group membership during the reporting period appears in Appendix 1.